Docker Compose でのサービス定義

 • target: The name of the file to be mounted in /run/secrets/ in the service's task container, or absolute path of the file if an alternate location is required.
 Defaults to source if not specified.

-• uid and gid: The numeric UID or GID that owns the file within /run/secrets/ in the service's task containers.
-Default value is USER running container.
+• uid and gid: The numeric uid or gid that owns the file within /run/secrets/ in the service's task containers.

 • mode: The permissions for the file to be mounted in /run/secrets/ in the service's task containers, in octal notation.
 The default value is world-readable permissions (mode 0444).
 The writable bit must be ignored if set.
 The executable bit may be set.